 What types of injuries can be claimed for?

 Thanks to advances in car safety technologies, many of these accidents are not serious any more.
-Typical shunts, and even some high speed accidents which would previously have caused serious injuries, now often only result in cuts and bruises for the driver and passengers.
-However, with this decrease in serious injuries, the injuries we deal with that have been caused by the seatbelt are on the rise.
-These can include broken ribs, bruising and, most commonly, whiplash.
+Typical shunts, and even some higher speed accidents which would previously have caused serious injuries, now are fortunately a little less serious.
+However, with this decrease in serious injuries, the injuries we deal with includes broken ribs, bruising and, most commonly, whiplash.

 Whiplash is caused by the snapping back and forth of the head at the point of impact, and is more common these days than ever because the seatbelt holds the body in place but leaves the head free to move around.
-The results of this can have a major impact on peoples lives, as it can cause serious damage to the neck, back and shoulders, and people who have suffered even minor whiplash should always seek to make road traffic accident claims to protect themselves in the future, in case the injury starts to develop into something more serious.
+The results of this can have a major impact on peoples lives, as it can cause serious damage to the neck, back and shoulders, and people who have suffered even minor whiplash should always seek medical attention.

 Who can make road traffic accident claims?